eddytruyen/heterogenous-scaling-in-k8s/README.md

 Note the following node labels:
 * On the monitoringNode heapster, grafana, influxdb and graphite are deployed
 * On the workerNode the scaler-controller, exp2app and bronze charts are deployed.
 It should have at least 8 CPU cores.
+Otherwise add the `workerNode="yes"` label to other nodes as well

-# Install locust on the master using pip3
+# Install locust on the master node using pip3

 pip3 requires python3